For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 NSG-471 | Community Health Nursing | 6 credits

 Students will be prepared to demonstrate an understanding of community based care in this course.
 Student learning is based upon population-focused study that considers individuals, families, groups and communities.
-The student will utilize the concepts of self-awareness, the nursing process and therapeutic communication to meet basic human needs.
+The student will utilize the concepts of self-awareness, the nursing process and therapeutic communication to meet needs of clients and communities served.
 Cultural backgrounds will be explored as the student works with clients of diverse lifestyles and backgrounds in a variety of community settings.
 Pharmacology is addressed in relation to the nursing needs of individuals and groups.
-Assessment of learning outcomes will be based upon assignments such as a health education project, participation in health screening activity, management of a community health project and written course examinations.

 NSG-480 | Nursing Management | 5 credits

-Students will demonstrate an understanding of the healthcare environment and the impact it has on the role of the nurse manager and provision of nursing care in this course.
+Students will demonstrate an understanding of the healthcare environment and the impact it has on the role of the nurse manager and provision of nursing care.
 The student applies principles of leadership and management in care of clients in a variety of clinical settings.
 The student utilizes critical thinking skills and understanding of group dynamics as he or she addresses situations and problems and makes decisions within the practice of nursing.
-Particular attention is paid to medication administration in the role of manager.
-Assessment of these outcomes includes examinations, presentations, conferences, a geriatric assessment, a change project, a log of daily activities and clinical evaluations.
+Assessment of these outcomes includes examinations, presentations, conferences, a geriatric assessment, a change project, a journal of daily activities and clinical evaluations.

 NSG-482 | Health Care Ethics | 1 credit